microsoft/Fabric_Workshops/docs/02-create-fabric-workspace/README.md

     ![Screenshot from the Microsoft Fabric studio with the + New workspace highlighted in a red box.](./media/select-new-workspace.png)

-5. Preform the following tasks:
+5. Perform the following tasks:
     - Enter a unique name for your workspace.
     - Optionally, add a description.
     - Select **Advanced** to expand the hidden options.

     ![Screenshot from the Microsoft Fabric studio with the name, the description and the advanced menu highlighted in red boxes.](./media/new-workspace-simple.png)

-6. Preform the following tasks:
+6. Perform the following tasks:
     - Select **Fabric capacity** for the **License mode**.
     - Select the **Default storage format**.
 For example, **small semantic model storage format**.
     - Select your **Capacity** from the drop down menu.